ClickUp vs Basecamp: Which Project Tool Fits Your Team? (2026)

 Is ClickUp better than Basecamp?

 For project management power, yes.
-ClickUp offers 15+ views, task dependencies, custom fields, automation, and AI that Basecamp deliberately excludes.
-For simplicity and team communication, Basecamp wins with message boards, campfires, automatic check-ins, and a near-zero learning curve.
+ClickUp offers 15+ views, 4 task dependency types, custom fields, automation (100 to 250,000 executions by plan), and AI ($9-$28/user/month add-on) that Basecamp deliberately excludes.
+For simplicity and team communication, Basecamp wins with message boards, campfires, automatic check-ins, Hill Charts, and a near-zero learning curve.
 The right choice depends on whether your team needs structured project management or simple coordination with strong communication.

 How much does ClickUp cost vs Basecamp?

 ClickUp's free plan is more generous (unlimited tasks vs. Basecamp's 1 project).
 ClickUp Unlimited costs $7/user/month (annual); Basecamp Plus costs $15/user/month.
-At around 43 users, Basecamp Pro Unlimited ($299/month annual) becomes cheaper per user than ClickUp.
+At around 43 users, Basecamp Pro Unlimited ($299/month annual) becomes cheaper per user than ClickUp Unlimited.
 Below that threshold, ClickUp costs less.
-ClickUp Brain AI adds $7/user/month on top.
+ClickUp Brain AI adds $9/user/month (Standard) or $28/user/month (Autopilot) on top.
+Basecamp Plus timesheets cost an extra $50/month flat.

 Does Basecamp have Gantt charts or task dependencies?